Practical tips built on researching 2000 TrustPilot reviews (with examples)

-Optimising your picking and packing processes
+Optimizing your picking and packing processes

 One underlying factor in getting positive reviews is by making sure your warehouse processes are on point.

-Use digital with barcodes picking to decrease returns & improve speed and accuracy
+Use digital picking with barcodes to decrease returns & improve speed and accuracy

 How TCO got better reviews thanks to digital picking